-Ten high school students from across Texas are providing their insights about equity in education and advocacy.
-Since our founding 49 years ago, IDRA has remained committed to prioritizing students in our decision-making.
+Ten high school students from across Texas provided their insights about equity in education and advocacy.
+Since our founding 50 years ago, IDRA has remained committed to prioritizing students in our decision-making.
 We selected the following 10 student leaders who now form IDRA’s inaugural 2022 Youth Advisory Board.

-With the generous support of the Schusterman Family Foundation and Arnold Ventures, IDRA provides board members with training on research, advocacy and community engagement strategies to sharpen students’ relationship-building and presentation skills.
-Throughout 2022, this group of 10th- to 12th grade students will give IDRA actionable recommendations to ensure our initiatives continue centering the expertise, needs, and dreams of young people and their families.
-Board members are compensated for their work as well.
+With the generous support of the Schusterman Family Foundation and Arnold Ventures, IDRA provided board members with training on research, advocacy and community engagement strategies to sharpen students’ relationship-building and presentation skills.
+Throughout 2022, this group of 10th- to 12th grade students gave IDRA actionable recommendations to ensure our initiatives continue centering the expertise, needs and dreams of young people and their families.
+Board members were compensated for their work as well.
 See a PDF highlights flier.

-Kennedy is a junior in Frisco.
-She enjoys watching classic black and white shows, such as The Andy Griffin Show, studying classical music, and co-leading her school chapter of Diversify Our Narrative.
+Kennedy is a high school senior in Frisco.
+She enjoys watching classic black-and-white shows, such as The Andy Griffin Show, studying classical music, and co-leading her school chapter of Diversify Our Narrative.
 Inspired by the efforts of her grandparents to fight racism, Kennedy has found interest in educational equity issues, specifically involving equitable teaching practices in history and English classrooms.
 As a Youth Advisory Board member, she hopes to learn more about the interworking of government systems and how she can contribute to addressing issues and making changes to the Texas legislature.